 Even if you have never received a complaint, you should, nevertheless, still familiarize yourself with Louisiana Supreme Court Rule XIX, which sets forth the procedures and rules for lawyer disciplinary enforcement.
 The full text of Rule XIX can be found in the Louisiana Rules of Court or on the LADB.org website under the heading “publications.”

 The ODC may investigate any information coming to its attention; however, most complaints come directly from dissatisfied clients.
-The ODC, on a fairly consistent basis receives approximately 3,200 complaints per year.
+The ODC, on a fairly consistent basis, receives approximately 3,200 complaints per year.

 A. The Screening Process